Vikms95/react-cv-application/react-cv-application/planning/notes.md

 <!-- -Languages inputs get state of proficiency -->

--   Implement profile photo change
+-TODO   Implement profile photo change
 :You can activate the input element by clicking its <label>, so it is better to visually hide the input and style the label like a button, so the user will know to interact with it if they want to upload files.
 :https://javascript.plainenglish.io/how-to-add-an-image-preview-when-an-image-file-is-selected-in-the-file-input-62609ac92a4f
 <!-- - Make specific part of the page downloadable as PDF